The Challenge Series: How to reduce reliance on tacit knowledge

 In the challenge series, we delve into the most common challenges facing manufacturers today and how they can be solved.
-The second challenge:
+The fourth challenge:

 How to document manufacturing processes to reduce an over-reliance on one person’s knowledge.

 Are you a manufacturer with a challenge you would like our experts to solve?
 Get in touch here or share your challenge on LinkedIn / Twitter via #ChallengeLYNQ

 The manufacturing challenge